mkarner07/mkarner07.github.io/_posts/2024/2024-11-14-5-Proven-Forms-of-Online-Writing.md

 2. **Own opinion**: This is among the largest categories of online articles.
 It is a very competitive field.
 3. **Curated list**: Lists seem uncreative at first.
 However, when implemented correctly, they are an excellent way of providing readers with information quickly.
 4. **Story**: Telling a story is not limited to fiction alone!
 5. **Credible "talking head"**: This is not about a single article.
-It is more about being seen as a credible resource for the reader (*”This article was written by someone who has experience and knowledge of the topic”*).
+It is more about being seen as a credible resource for the reader (*This article was written by someone who has experience and knowledge of the topic*).